cktang88/netflix-queue/README.md

 ## netflix-queue

 This is a tool to help you organize your Netflix watchlist.
-It uses TMDB's API to enrich the data, so that you can filter/sort by ratings, genres, release dates, etc.
+It lets you filter/sort by ratings, genres, release dates, etc.

+### Usage

 > Install deps with `npm install` first.